CollectivaT-dev/TTS-API/README.md

     ↳ ...
 ```

+Official Coqui TTS models can be found in their [releases page](https://github.com/coqui-ai/TTS/releases).

-Then you need to setup the `config.json` file which contains information about your models.
+Then, you need to setup the `config.json` file which contains information about your models.
 An example is provided below with explanations:

 ```
 {